person looking embarrassed. biggest icks

 What is The Ick?

 There’s a minor difference between The Ick and just an ick.
-The Ick is often too big to overcome, whereas some icks can be passing phases of a relationship, especially when you’re in a new couple.
+The Ick is often too big to overcome, whereas some icks can be passing phases of a relationship.

 Some of the ick examples we hear about are sensible and actually pretty reasonable, like chewing with your mouth open or being rude to people.
 Other things, however, are more weird and seemingly harmless, like using too many emojis while texting, wearing flip flops or having an Instagram account for your pet (shame on you).